almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

 # KAITO on AKS

-I recently added a new environment to [cloud-playground-infra](https://github.com/almirbanjanovic/cloud-playground-infra): a fully automated KAITO-on-AKS setup.
-It gives me a Kubernetes-native space to experiment with open‑source LLMs, wired directly into the same Terraform and GitHub Actions workflows that power the rest of the repo.
+I recently added a new environment to [cloud-playground-infra](https://github.com/almirbanjanovic/cloud-playground-infra): a fully automated KAITO-on-AKS (Azure Kubernetes Service) setup.
 Check out the [official Project KAITO on GitHub](https://github.com/kaito-project/kaito).

 By the way, you should also check out [my other blog post on what cloud-playground-infra](https://www.theroadtocloud.com/blog/cloud-playground-infra/) helps us do.